Anatomy-XNet: An Anatomy Aware Convolutional Neural Network for Thoracic Disease Classification in Chest X-rays: Related work

 Many signal processing and deep learning approaches have been proposed to classify thoracic diseases in recent years.
-Wang \etal \cite{8099852} utilized the ImageNet \cite{5206848} pre-trained deep CNN models, i.e., AlexNet, VGGNet \cite{7486599}, GoogLeNet \cite{7298594}, ResNet \cite{7780459}, to perform multi-label thoracic disease classification.
-Yao \etal \cite{Yao2017LearningTD} proposed a joint variant of DenseNet \cite{8099726} and Long-Short Term Memory Network (LSTM) \cite{43905} to focus on the label correlation among image labels.
-Wang \etal \cite{Wang2018TieNetTE} proposed the TieNet (Text Image Embedding Network), an end-to-end CNN-RNN framework, for learning to embed visual images and text reports for image classification and report generation.
 Tang \etal \cite{Tang2018AttentionGuidedCL} identified the disease category and localized the lesion areas through an attention-guided curriculum learning method.
 In \cite{ho2019multiple}, multiple feature integration is presented using shallow handcrafted techniques and a pre-trained deep CNN model.
-The classification approach integrates four types of local and deep features extracted from SIFT, GIST, LBP, and HOG, and convolutional CNN features.
-DualCheXNet \cite{chen2019dualchexnet} is an approach that enables two different feature fusion operations, such as feature-level fusion (FLF) and decision level fusion (DLF), which form the complementary feature learning embedded in the network.
+DualCheXNet \cite{chen2019dualchexnet} is an approach that enables two different feature fusion operations, such as feature-level fusion and decision level fusion, which form the complementary feature learning embedded in the network.
 LLAGnet \cite{Chen2020LesionLA} is a novel lesion location attention guided network containing two corresponding attention modules which focus on the discriminative features from lesion locations for multi-label thoracic disease classification in CXRs.